 The State of the Art

-You don't have to be a big hitter to see that Wall Street has forever changed.
-What was traditionally an exclusive club of power players and money makers became a household hobby when technology made enablers of the mainstream.
+You don't have to be in the trenches to see that Wall Street has changed.
+What was once an exclusive club of power players and money makers became a household hobby as technology made enablers of us all.
 In the storied history of the financial markets, the rate of change has been nothing short of remarkable.
-The last ten years revolutionized an industry once known for clubby relationships and handshake agreements.
-The next ten years will forever alter the structural DNA as the old guard chases an ever-evolving digital world.
+The last ten years have revolutionized an industry once known for clubby relationships and handshake agreements.
+The next ten years will forever alter the business as we now know it.

-When I started at Morgan Stanley, I arrived at my turret while the skies were still dark and transcribed our derivative positions by hand.
-As ancient as it sounds, the risk management approach was that arcane.
-We "paired" single stock positions into hand-written strategies in an attempt to manage the complex components of our collective risk puzzle.
-That meticulous process was standard practice on the Street as traders relied on an acquired acumen and scribbled T-accounts to base million dollar decisions.
-It was an innocent approach to an intricate machination, where inefficiencies were commonplace until arbitrage emerged to capture risk-free returns.
+When I started at Morgan Stanley (MWD), I arrived at my turret while the skies were dark and transcribed our derivative positions by hand.
+As ancient as it may seem--and conscious that this has a "walk five miles through the snow" feel to it--the risk management approach was that arcane.
+A single stock position was "paired off" into buy-writes, conversions and ratio spreads.
+The meticulous process was universal as traders relied on phones, Quotrons and an acquired acumen to guide them through the frazzled fray.

-The emergence of market efficiency paved the way for new, more intricate risk management products and strategies.
-If Wall Street has proven anything, it's an ability to continually reinvent itself, recreate risk and appeal to a customer segment eager to differentiate returns.
-During this evolution-or perhaps because of it-the information age democratized finance and paved the way for retail oriented order flow.
+The emergence of relative efficiency forged the way for new products and applications.
+If Wall Street has proven anything, it's an ability to reinvent itself and recreate risk.
+During this evolution-or perhaps because of it-the information age democratized finance and paved the way for retail flow.
 This introduced a fertile audience to the minxy mechanism as desperate housewives flocked to stocks and the promises they held.
-The feeding frenzy in the late 90's was manic and many of those lessons have been forgotten despite the bitter pill of the post-bubble spill.
+The feeding frenzy that followed was nothing short of manic and the ramifications remain an integral aspect of our future path.

 As research expenses can no longer be justified by investment banking revenue, an emerging trend of "outsourced information" should soon become industry standard.
 In time, a customer will have the ability to "opt-in" to a pool of commoditized research much the way they can currently craft a risk profile.
-This will ultimately benefit the investing public but has far-reaching implications for the financial complex.
-The convergence of technological advances and regulatory oversight won't eliminate the broker-dealer intermediary but their roles will shift as a function of customer need.
-We've seen seeds of this evolution sow in the last year alone as Smith Barney slashed its technical team and Fulcrum Global Partners shuts its doors.
-And lest you think that they are exceptions to the new world rule, stay tuned for more real-time examples of this dynamic.
+This will ultimately benefit the investing public but has profound implications for our industry.
+The convergence of technology and regulatory oversight won't eliminate the broker-dealer intermediary but their roles will surely shift as a function of customer need.

-Traditional brokers will need to highlight their human capital and provide a platform that marries low cost trading solutions with real-time information flow.
-The current "one and done" morning call won't cut it, not in the world of instant messages and real-time decision making.
-Therein lies the task at hand for financial professionals around the world-the sell-side, once a conduit of execution, must reassert themselves and demonstrate relative and compliant value if they're to stay in the mix.
+Traditional brokers will need to highlight their human capital and provide a platform that marries low cost trading solutions with dynamic information flow.
+Therein lies the task at hand for financial professionals around the world-the sell-side, once a conduit of execution, must reassert themselves and demonstrate relative value if they're to stay in the mix.
 There will always be a Wall Street and a need for capital markets.
-The trick, for an industry mired in overcapacity, is to proactively adapt before the trade passes them by.
+As the landscape continues to change, however, they'll need to proactively adapt if they expect to maintain a competitive advantage.

 Daily Recap Newsletter